The need for time management software dates back to the pre-pandemic period.

 Individuals, small and large teams alike found it challenging to calculate the time it takes them to complete their work, which in turn affected their deliverables and the way they handled clients’ payments.

-Now, with an increasing number of organizations shifting their operations to an outsourcing model, the need for time tracking and productivity apps and software is growing as well.
+Now, with an increasing number of organizations shifting their operations to an outsourcing model, the need for time tracking tools like Outlook timesheets and productivity apps and software is growing as well.
 New solutions are released to the market as we speak, all of which claim to offer a unique set of features that will meet users’ unique requirements.
 So which ones are really worth your time?

 The top 5 that have made our list were selected based on their rating, number of users, features and pricing.
 Ultimately, it is up to you to decide based on your or your organization’s specific needs and preferences.